Expert Advice For Younger-Looking Skin

 Grow old gracefully with some helpful advice from top dermatology experts.

-We don't have to accept every little age spot and wrinkle because many anti-aging tips really do work, says Debra Jaliman, MD and author of Skin Rules: Trade Secrets of a Top New York Dermatologist.
-If you're ready to take on Mother Nature, then let these top medical experts help you start your anti-aging skin regimen today.
+You don't have to accept every little age spot and wrinkle.
+Do something to stop them in their tracks.
+Debra Jaliman, MD and author of Skin Rules: Trade Secrets of a Top New York Dermatologist, says many anti-aging tips really do work.
+If you're ready to take on Mother Nature, let these top medical experts help you start your anti-aging skin regimen today.

 The earlier you begin caring for your skin, the better.
 "Prevention is important," says Houtan Chaboki, MD, a board-certified facial plastic surgeon with George Washington Medical Faculty Associates Department of Surgery in Washington, DC.
 "Start a skincare program with your dermatologist or plastic surgeon when you're younger to help reduce the signs of aging when you're much older."